internetErik/find-words/README.md

 -c
 --case-sensitive

+If you want words to be interpreted as Regular Expressions -x
+-reg-exp
+  * Note: do not include your own opening and closing slashed ('/') *
+  * Note: the global flag will always be included *

 ```

 ### Examples

 ```
-node ./find-words -d ./files/ -w TEST WORDS -e .js .html -i node_modules .git -r -c
+$ node ./find-words -d ./test/ -w hello world -e .txt .dat -i node_modules .git -r -c

-  Searching: ./files/ (Recursively)
+  Searching: ./test/ (Recursively)
-  Only checking files with extensions: .js, .html Looking for words: test,words (Case-Sensitive) Ignoring directories: node_modules, .git
+  Only checking files with extensions: .txt, .dat Looking for words: hello, world (Case-Sensitive) Ignoring directories: node_modules, .git

+found instances of: [ 'hello', 'world' ] didn't find instances of: []

 ```

 ## ToDo

-* Support for regex instead of words
-  * Output will just be what was found, since we cannot list all that is not found
+* Also find which files the text was (not)found in
 * Support glob paths
   * Write yourself?
 Use <a href="https://github.com/isaacs/node-glob" target="_blank">node-glob</a>?